Conditions in detention facilities

 In practice, detainees can do outdoor exercises regularly.
 Detainees can watch television without any limitations, including until late at night.[12]

-It is worth noting that foreigners are under constant supervision of the Border Guard officer.
 Furthermore, on 27 January 2017, the Border Guard Chief Commander ordered the blocking of sites with presumed terrorist-related and extremist content, social media and instant messaging platforms such as WhatsApp, and Messenger.
-New technologies such as VoIP (Voice over Internet Protocol) are also forbidden for security reasons even though the CPT recommended this kind of communication to be available for use by foreigners in detention centres.[51]
-On the other hand, foreigners placed in some detention centres can use Skype after signing up for the list (in Wędrzyn access to Skype was not guaranteed).[52]
-Moreover, migrants cannot use smartphones, which means that access to the Internet is possible only in dedicated rooms with computers.
-[53]
+This order is not publicly available and still in force.
+New technologies such as VoIP (Voice over Internet Protocol) are also forbidden for security reasons even though the CPT recommended this kind of communication to be available for use by foreigners in detention centres.[13]
+On the other hand, foreigners placed in some detention centres can use Skype after signing up for the list).[14]

-Not all foreigners have phones or SIM cards and there are no publicly available telephones.
-They can request to use a cell phone at the disposal of Border Guards only if they have a sim card.
+Not all detainees have phones or SIM cards and there are no publicly available telephones.
+They can request to use a cell phone at the disposal of Border Guards[16] only if they have a sim card.
 According to the NPM, domestic legal regulations restrict the use of cell phones for foreigners in detention facilities who do not have identity documents as the law requires that individuals possess a passport or residence card to register the SIM card.
-Additionally, migrants have to cover the phone costs and it was pointed out that in the case of migrants who do not have financial means in the detention centre, their right to have contact with the outside world can be restricted.[54]
+Additionally, migrants have to cover the phone costs and it was pointed out that in the case of migrants who do not have financial means in the detention centre, their right to have contact with the outside world can be restricted.[17]

 In all centres, in the corridors of each floor, there are boards which provide information in at least 1 or 2 main foreign languages (Russian and/or English).
-They provide information on the asylum applicants’ rights and/or the rules of stay in the detention centre, meal times (except Wedrzyn), and contact details of NGOs, UNHCR and – depending on the centre – on access to the doctor and psychologist.
+They provide information on the asylum applicants’ rights and/or the rules of stay in the detention centre, meal times and contact details of NGOs, UNHCR and – depending on the centre – on access to the doctor and psychologist.

 Health care and special needs in detention